VimsecAu/kb/m365/baselines/powerplatform.md

 3. Select the **+ New Policy** icon to create a new policy.

-4. Give the policy a suitable company name and click **Next.**
+4. Give the policy a suitable organisation name and click **Next.**

 5. At the **Prebuilt connectors** section, search and select the connectors currently in the **Non-business | default** tab containing sensitive data that can be utilized to create flows and apps.

 6. Click **Move to Business.** Connectors added to this group can not share data with connectors in other groups because connectors can reside in only one data group at a time.

 7. If necessary (and possible) for the connector, click **Configure connector** at the top of the screen to change connector permissions.
-This allows greater flexibility for the company to allow and block certain connector actions for additional customisation.
+This allows greater flexibility for the organisation to allow and block certain connector actions for additional customisation.

 8. For the default environment, move all other connectors to the **Blocked** category.
 For non-blockable connectors noted above, the Block action will be grayed out and a warning will appear.